python-semantic-release/python-semantic-release/CONTRIBUTING.rst

 If you want to contribute that is awesome.
 Remember to be nice to others in issues and reviews.

-**It is nice if you follow this list:**

-* Follow pep8 (run flake8).
-* Follow the import sorting guidelines (run isort).
-* Write tests for the cool things you create or fix.
+Please remember to write tests for the cool things you create or fix.

-Unsure about something from that list or anything else?
+Unsure about something?
 No worries, `open an issue`_.

 .. _open an issue: https://github.com/relekang/python-semantic-release/issues/new